tylanderson/tylanderson.github.io/content/project/wcs-bison/index.md

 +++

+{{% alert warning %}}
+Work In Progress...
+Page Unfinished
+{{% /alert %}}

-As part of a class at Clark University, I was part of a consultancy with the Wildlife Conservation Society (WCS) on rangeland trends in Montana and the implications for Bison reintroduction, particularly for partners.
+As part of a class at Clark University, I was part of a consultancy with the [Wildlife Conservation Society (WCS)](https://www.wcs.org/our-work/species/bison) on rangeland trends in Montana and the implications for Bison reintroduction, particularly for partners.
 Bison are a ecologically important species in the rangeland across the Western US, and remain a vital part of WCS's mission.
 In particular WCS was interested in who they should partner with across Montana and within the Crown of the Continent ecoregion.

 ## Research Objectives